-In the NIRB's determination, the Board may offer recommendations to Authorizing Agencies regarding terms and conditions that the NIRB considers appropriate to mitigate the effects of these activities.
+In the NIRB's determination, the Board may offer recommendations to Authorizing Agencies regarding terms and conditions that the NIRB considers appropriate to mitigate the effects of these activities and may also suggest monitoring in addition to what the Proponent has already committed to do.
 Once the activities have been determined to be acceptable exceptions from the NIRB Review, the Proponent may engage with the Authorizing Agencies to seek the authorization(s) required to carry out the excepted activities.